FriendsOfCake/crud/docs/configuration.rst

   class AppController extends \Cake\Controller\Controller {

     public function beforeFilter() {
-      $this->Crud->mapAction('index');
+      $this->Crud->mapAction('index', 'Crud.Index');
     }

   }

-The examples above are functionally identical, and instructs Crud to handle the ``index`` action in controllers.
+The examples above are functionally identical, and instructs Crud to handle the ``index`` action in controllers using ``Crud.Index`` action class.

 .. note::

   If you do not wish for Crud to be enabled across all controllers, or even use all ``actions`` provided by Crud you can pick and chose which to use.
 Crud will not force take-over any application logic, and you can enable/disable them as you see fit.

 Action configuration